 Patients are assessed and seen by a physician as soon as possible, but may remain at the hospital for up to 24 hours depending on their individual situation.
 While our patients are waiting to be seen, they are monitored by our clinical staff and attended too for any needs they require.
 Clinical treatment is initiated as appropriate!

 I want to talk to my loved one.

 In order to speak to your loved one, you will need a 3-digit patient code.
 All patients are provided this code upon entry into our facility.
 Your loved one is the only person that can provide you with this number.
 This policy complies with our hospital's Notice of Privacy Practices.
 Please feel free to leave a message through the nurse or receptionist that you need the three digit patient code.
 They will do their best to try and get a message to your loved one to call you with the code.
-(This in no way reflects that Green Oaks acknowledges that your loved one is at the hospital).
+(This in no way reflects that Medical City Green Oaks Hospital acknowledges that your loved one is at the hospital).
 Phones are available for the patients to make calls throughout the day and during the evening.